jasonrclark/tasktastic/src/prd.md

    - What: Tasks remain between sessions
    - Why: Creates trust that the app will remember their items
    - Success: Tasks are preserved when user returns to the app

+6. **Task Categorization**
+   - What: Ability to assign categories with color labels to tasks
+   - Why: Helps users organize and visually distinguish different types of tasks
+   - Success: Users can quickly identify task categories by color and filter by them

 ## Design Direction